Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Impact of GPU State on Order of Reductions

-We calculated \kRO\ and \kRORDGEMM\ for the GH200 GPU architecture.
-As shown in Fig.~\ref{fig:GPU:KendallTau}, GH200 exhibits distinct block scheduling and atomic instruction behaviors.
-The \kRO\ distribution ranges from 0.31 to $0.70$, peaking at 0.66, while \kRORDGEMM\ ranges from $0.32$ to $0.73$ with a mean of $0.67$.
-The bimodal distributions for \gls{DGEMM} workloads differ from the uni-modal distributions for unperturbed reductions, reflecting sensitivity to external workloads.
-As shown on Fig.~\ref{fig:GPU:KendallTau}, the V100 GPU behave differently as \kRO\ and \kRORDGEMM\ distributions are narrower than on GH200.
-The \kRORDGEMM distribution remains mult-modal but has a more complex structure than on the GH200 GPU.
+As shown in Fig.~\ref{fig:GPU:KendallTau}, the V100 GPU behaves differently, as \kRO\ and \kRORDGEMM\ distributions are narrower than on GH200.
+The \kRORDGEMM\ distribution remains multimodal but has a more complex structure than on the GH200 GPU.
 The inset highlights the \gls{BIEO} snapshot for the pair with the lowest Kendall $\tau$ correlation, showing non-sequential block index ordering at first, which later converges into two parallel distributions.
 These results show that external workloads significantly influence the execution order of \atomicadd\ on GH200, expanding the range of possible ordering permutations.